By Jaspinder Singh on Sep 27, 2017 6:41:03 PM

 Things have changed over the past few years owing to the proliferation of data science.
 The forerunners of BI have been Statistics and Math.
 At Mystifly, we use Alteryx and Python to plug things around and match data.
 Visualisation tools like Tableau are used across the organisation and have become a part of our routine.

 The future of BI looks bright.
 Tools are getting better and people are getting smarter.
 Collecting, storing, and accessing information is becoming much easier.
-Since all the mundane and drudge work is being automated, we will be able to direct our resources towards innovating and improvising the existing framework
+Since all the mundane and drudge work is being automated, we will be able to direct our resources towards innovating and improving the existing framework.

 Speaking of the future, we as Analysts, avoid making predictions without data to back them up.
 It’s a virtuous cycle and we’re in a journey of continuous learning and experimenting.
 Our goal is to constantly learn new things, add them to our skillset and improve consistently.
 Small, incremental changes over a period of five years will lead to significant growth in our organisation.
 End of the day, what matters is putting our best effort, every hour and every minute.